apache/cordova-docs/docs/en/edge/stylesheet.md

   this.
 It does so-and-so, which you might see in some result.
 (2) Do that...

-* Bold & all-cap __NOTE:__, with colon inside.
-Do not incorporate font change into sentences as in "__Note__ that..." but OK to start a
+* Bold & all-cap __NOTE:__, with colon inside, always at the start of a paragraph, never mid-paragraph.
+Do not incorporate font change into sentences as in "__Note__ that..." but OK to start a sentence:
-  sentence: "Note that..." when the point is less consequential.
+  "Note that..." when the point is less consequential.

 * As an alternative to __NOTE:__, use __WARNING:__ for serious matters, or __TIP:__ to pass along useful tricks or context.